-Cryptopia is an all-in-one kind of exchange and trading site focused around cryptocurrencies.
-You can buy altcoins at whatever prices are being offered by other people on the platform and sell them for the price you think you’ll get.
+Cryptopia is NZ based exchange and trading site focused around cryptocurrencies.
+Traders can buy altcoins at whatever prices are being offered by other people on the platform and sell them for the price they think they’ll get.

-You can also browse various sale listings and potentially buy almost anything from gift cards to headphones to a car with cryptocurrency.
+It’s also possible to browse various sale listings and potentially buy almost anything from gift cards to headphones to a car with cryptocurrency.